 - Butter the ramekins thoroughly, then coat with very fine breadcrumbs.

-- Use cake flour instead of all purpose in the bechamel.
+- Use cake flour instead of all purpose flour in the bechamel.

 - Use extra egg whites.
 Whip them to soft peaks that are dancing on the edge of becoming stiff peaks.